JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 Pages can be hidden on demand by combining `permalink` and `eleventyExcludeFromCollections` but what we really want is for them to only be hidden in live production sites so we can continue to test locally.
 Computed data lets us do that.

-## What Is Computed Data?
+## Computed Data
 [Computed data](https://www.11ty.dev/docs/data-computed/) allows us to modify front matter values dynamically based on passed in data from the page, front matter or elsewhere.
 Front matter is usually static but with computed data we can check whether the `permalink` and `eleventyExcludeFromCollections` keys need to be toggled based on whether we are working locally or building our site for production.

-## What Are Environment Variables?
+## Environment Variables
-Environment variables aren't an Eleventy specific feature so I won't be covering them in any detail but in short they provide a global variable which we can toggle depending on the environment your code is running in.
+Environment variables aren't an Eleventy specific feature so I won't be covering them in any detail but in short they provide a global variable which we can toggle depending on where your code is running.

 We will be using the [dotenv NPM package](https://www.npmjs.com/package/dotenv) because it provides a consistent and easy set up across operating systems.

 ## How To Create Drafts